-Narada sting case: SMH Mirza taken to Mukul Roy's flat, will be produced at CBI court today
+Narada sting case: SMH Mirza to remain in judicial custody till Oct 15

 Kolkata, Sep 30: A day after BJP leader Mukul Roy appeared before the Central Bureau of Investigation (CBI) the investigators on Sunday took suspended IPS officer SMH Mirza to Roy's Elgin Road flat in a bid to reconstruct a sequence of events into the Narada scam.
+Mirza was produced before the CBI court today where the court extended his judicial custody till October 15.

 Reportedly, the CBI had questioned Roy for nearly three hours on Saturday, along with Mirza.
 Roy was asked also to appear before the agency again on Sunday.
 CBI has summoned Roy after they arrested IPS officer SHM Mirza on Thursday who has been granted into CBI's custody till September 30.
 He will be produced at a special CBI court on Monday.